silviot/edx-platform-wiki/Opaque-Keys.md

 The other key benefit of this solution is it allows us to migrate our data from `Location`s to `Locator`s, something we have been trying to do for quite some time.
 This makes it easier to reason about where and how our data is stored and accessed.

 Read on for more about the architecture of OpaqueKeys.
-For help understanding how to utilize them in your application, see [[Opaque-Keys---Developer-Notes]].
+For help understanding how to utilize them in your application, see [[Locators:-Developer-Notes]].

 <a name="introspection"/>
 ### Key Introspection API